 Testing Authorities/Governing Bodies:

 EB offers considerable benefit in terms of cost saving and convenience for testing authorities since EB is quick and easy to use, whilst not requiring the provision of support resources such as privacy/toilet/wash/screening facilities or approved liquid refreshments.
-This can allow for more rapid and frequent testing as well as testing of larger donor group numbers.
-For example, in the case of doping control in sports, more frequent testing of more athletes, may serve to increase the deterrence value of anti-doping programs, with minimum inconvenience on an athlete’s schedule.
-These practical considerations, together with the non-intrusive nature of the EB sampling process, means that it is strongly preferred by Donors and therefore less likely to cause offence.
+This can allow for more rapid and frequent testing as well as testing of a larger number of donors.
+For example, in the case of doping control in sports, more frequent testing of more athletes, may serve to increase the deterrence value of anti-doping programs, with minimum inconvenience to an athlete’s schedule.
+These practical considerations, together with the non-intrusive nature of the EB sampling process, means that it is strongly preferred by Donors.

 Detection Times for breath closely mimic those for blood and EB test results are based on existing lab analysis techniques, which are court admissible and legally defensible.
 Also, unlike all other sample matrices, the EB specimen used for analysis in the lab, contains no DNA from the donor, which may serve to avoid potential civil rights/legal issues.
 EB samples can be stored for long periods before testing.